onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

 3. `ProbWorldSwitcher`

-   * Role: a module that allows the system to reason in different counterfactual probability meaning regimes (for example more chance-focused vs more credence-focused), while tracking how `Tension_prob` changes.
+   * Role: a module that allows the system to reason in different counterfactual probability meaning regimes, analogous to World T and World F, while tracking how `Tension_prob(m)` changes.
    * Interface:

-     * Inputs: internal state plus a mode flag indicating which regime is assumed.
+     * Inputs: internal state plus a mode flag indicating which regime or interpretation emphasis is assumed.
      * Outputs: revised interpretations and tension summaries under that regime.

 ### 7.3 Evaluation harness

 We propose an evaluation harness for AI models extended with Q119 modules.

-1. Task suite
+1. Task suite:

-   * Natural language tasks involving probability statements (for example textbook problems, forecasts, calibration questions, arguments about chance and risk).
+   * Natural language tasks involving probability statements, for example textbook problems, forecasts, calibration questions, arguments about chance and risk.
    * Logic puzzles where misuse of probability is common.

-2. Conditions
+2. Conditions:

    * Baseline: model without Q119 modules.
    * TU-enhanced: model with `ProbMeaningHead` and `ProbConsistencyFirewall` active and used in generation or post-processing.

-3. Metrics
+3. Metrics:

-   * Rate of basic norm violations (for example probability sums outside the range 0 to 1).
+   * Rate of basic norm violations, for example probability sums outside `[0, 1]` or incoherent conditionalization patterns.
-   * Frequency of clear category errors in expert annotation (for example switching without warning between objective chance and subjective credence).
+   * Frequency of clear category errors in expert annotation, for example switching without warning between objective chance and subjective credence in the same context.
    * Human-rated coherence of probability reasoning.
+   * Average `Tension_prob(m)` across tasks, and its distribution across TU tension bands.

-### 7.4 60-second reproduction protocol
+### 7.4 60 second reproduction protocol

 A minimal protocol for external users to experience the effect of Q119-style encoding.

 * Baseline setup:

-  * Prompt: ask the AI to explain whether "the probability that a single coin toss yields heads is the same kind of probability as the frequency of heads in a long series of tosses" and to give arguments.
+  * Prompt: ask a model to explain whether “the probability that a single coin toss yields heads is the same kind of probability as the frequency of heads in a long series of tosses” and to give arguments.
   * Observation: check for conflation of interpretations, missing links, or abrupt shifts between chance, frequency, and credence.

 * TU encoded setup:

-  * Prompt: repeat the question but instruct the AI to:
+  * Prompt: repeat the question but instruct the model to:

     * explicitly classify each probability claim as chance_like, frequency_like, or credence_like,
     * point out when interpretation shifts occur,
     * mention possible tension if the interpretations are mixed without explanation.
   * Observation: assess whether the explanation becomes more structured and whether interpretation shifts are clearly marked.

 * Comparison metric: